umgbhalla/starred/README.md

 ## Lua

 - [LunarVim/nvim-basic-ide](https://github.com/LunarVim/nvim-basic-ide) - This is my attempt at a basic stable starting point for a Neovim IDE.
-- [rxyhn/dotfiles](https://github.com/rxyhn/dotfiles) - My awesomewm dotfiles for awesome people! ✨
+- [rxyhn/yoru](https://github.com/rxyhn/yoru) - 夜 - Yoru | Aesthetic and Beautiful Awesome  Environment :first_quarter_moon:
 - [thibthib18/mongo-nvim](https://github.com/thibthib18/mongo-nvim) - Mongo Integration in Neovim
 - [emilazy/mpv-notify-send](https://github.com/emilazy/mpv-notify-send) - A Lua script for mpv to send notifications with notify-send(1).
 - [simrat39/symbols-outline.nvim](https://github.com/simrat39/symbols-outline.nvim) - A tree like view for symbols in Neovim using the Language Server Protocol.
 Supports all your favourite languages.